burningwave/reflection/docs/index.md

         Integer number = Methods.INSTANCE.invokeStatic(Integer.class, "valueOf", 1);

         //Invoking a method: the invoke method tries to execute the target method via MethodHandle and
-        //if that fails it tries with standart reflection Methods.INSTANCE.invoke(System.out, "println", number);
+        //if that fails it tries with standard reflection Methods.INSTANCE.invoke(System.out, "println", number);

         //Filtering and obtaining a MethodHandle reference